sbaker-dev/ShapeObject/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Shape_object is avaliable via Pypi so you can pip install by the following command
+Shape_object is available via Pypi so you can pip install by the following command

 ```shell script
 python -m pip install Shape_object